fullcube/loopback-component-migrate/README.md

 The library will read the loopback datasources.json files based on the NODE_ENV environment variable just like loopback does.
 The usage is based on the node-db-migrate project.

+<strong>NOTE: This does not currently work with the loopback in memory DB.</strong>

 <h2>CLI Usage</h2>
 ```
 loopback-db-migrate [up|down|create] [options]